 You will need to provide

-- a fully completed online application form for the grant of a Private Pilot Licence
+- A completed online application form for the grant of a Private Pilot Licence

-- Attached to the online application form, the course completion certificate completed by the Approved Training Organisation (ATO)
+- The course completion certificate completed by the EASA Approved Training Organisation (ATO) attached to the online application form

-- evidence of Identity (Original passport or full European Photographic Driving licence) or a copy certified by the Approved Training Organisation (ATO)
+- Evidence of your passport or full European Driving licence, which must be a copy and certified by the Head of Training of an Approved Training Organisation (ATO) or a UK Examiner

-If you are applying on the basis of training and testing provided by a non UK approved EASA Part ORA Approved Training Organisation we will also require:
+If you are applying on the basis of training and testing being completed by a non UK approved EASA Part FCL Approved Training Organisation, we will also require

-- a copy of the ATO’s PART ORA approval certificate
+- A copy of the Approved Training Organisations approval certificate

 How to apply